ChiranshuDoshi/Negotiator-MITHacks/README.md

 | `POLICYSCOUT_INTERNAL_API_KEY` | Direct, protected API routes | Use a strong server-to-server value and send it as `Authorization: Bearer <value>`.
 Not needed for the browser BFF workflow. |
 | `DEMO_MODE=true` | Local ElevenLabs demo routes | Enables local-only conversation endpoints; those endpoints reject production and non-loopback requests. |

+> **Twilio status:** Twilio configuration is present in the repository, but it is not currently connected to the application; live Twilio calling remains inactive.

 The application also recognizes `NEXT_PUBLIC_APP_URL`, `MAX_UPLOAD_MB`, and `DEFAULT_RETENTION_DAYS`; see [`src/config/env.ts`](src/config/env.ts) for validation defaults and the full optional configuration surface.

 ## Common commands